Top Reason: Trump is failing to effectively respond to a global health pandemic and has put countless lives in the U.S. at risk.

 Trump is fueling hatred and a rise in white nationalism.

+While Trump has defended the flying of the Confederate flag as “freedom of speech,” he is rejecting the call for racial justice and equality for Black communities and is instead stoking division in the aftermath of George Floyd’s murder.
 It’s no secret that inciting fear and division is a cornerstone of Trump’s political power.
 He kicked off his campaign for president by scapegoating immigrants and calling Mexicans “rapists.”
 He used the power of the presidency to send troops to the border in response to what he called a migrant caravan “invasion,” just before the midterm elections.
 He failed to disavow white supremacy, saying there were “bad people on both sides” after violence erupted when white nationalists marched with torches in Charlottesville, and he enabled chants of “send her back” about an immigrant Congresswoman.
 Trump is fueling divisions that pit Americans against each other and result in a culture of intolerance and violence, in the U.S. and around the world.

 Trump rejects science and is reversing our ability to stop climate change.